Planning, the Environment and Compulsory Purchase

 Our planning lawyers recently advised Broadland District Council and negotiated the s106 agreement relating to Beeston Park, the largest development in Broadland for some years.
 The 512 acre site to the north of Norwich will be home to 3,500 homes and two new primary schools, a secondary school, with allocations of up to 16,800 square metres for employment, up to 8,800 square metres for shops, services, cafes, restaurants and pubs and up to 2,000 square metres for community facilities including a health centre, library, community halls, a public park and an energy centre.
 The development was first considered in September 2013.
 Outline planning permission was granted in March 2016.
 The developer agreement includes clauses relating to affordable housing, schools, community facilities and travel.
 Ben Burgess of Broadland District Council commented, “nplaw’s work on the agreement has ensured that it is sensible, sound and in the best interests of Broadland District Council, which in turn will greatly help to facilitate a high quality, liveable community that will be a credit to the Broadland District”.

-Our planning lawyers include highly experience advocates and we represent our clients at hearings, public inquiries and in court on a wide variety of matters, ranging from footpath orders to traveller encampments.
+Our planning lawyers include highly experience advocates and we represent public bodies at hearings, public inquiries and in court on a wide variety of matters, ranging from footpath orders to traveller encampments.
 We maintain a close relationship with a number of expert planning barristers and obtain advice from and instruct counsel to appear on our client’s behalf whenever this is appropriate.

 Judicial Review and Statutory Challenges

-It is inevitable that decisions of our clients are sometimes challenged.
-We work with the client, either to reduce the likelihood of a challenge or to robustly and generally successfully defend it.
+It is inevitable that decisions of public bodies are sometimes challenged.
+We work with those public bodies, either to reduce the likelihood of a challenge or to robustly and generally successfully defend it.

 Advice related to compulsory purchase orders

-The team also contains five specialist compulsory purchase lawyers all of whom have a strong planning background.
+The team also contains several specialist compulsory purchase lawyers.
 Where large scale regeneration or extensions to existing settlements are proposed we can advise from an early stage onwards on the likely requirements of the development plan process, adopted policies and planning permissions which can give the best outcome in terms of justification for any necessary compulsory purchase to enable the regeneration or extension to progress.
 We can run the compulsory purchase, planning advice and negotiation of a s.106 agreement in tandem to assist in achieving successful projects in short timescales.
 Click here to see our compulsory purchase order page.